Why do I need to get health insurance if I'm 31?

 Firstly, let’s cover how you can claim.
 Many registered Extras providers will provide on-the-spot claiming facilities, so you can simply swipe your nib membership card and be on your way.
 If on-the-spot claiming isn’t available, we’ve also made easy photo claiming available through the nib app or Online Services – which can be accessed from your computer, phone or tablet.
-You can also lodge a claim at any nib Retail Centre or by mail.
+You can also lodge a claim by mail.

 You don’t generally need to submit a hospital claim if you attended an nib agreement hospital and used a doctor who participated in MediGap for your admission, however if you did receive a bill, head to our hospital billing and claiming page to find out more.

 All you need to submit your claim is the official receipt from your visit to a specialist or health provider.
 The receipt should clearly include: